sciZer0/7/v/README.md

 <h3 align="center">Big Problem 3</h3>

-For now, in the industry, there is the mainstream wrong understanding is that there is only one only way for blockchains to build up the "51% attack" resistance:
+The big problem 3 is that, for now, in the industry, there is the mainstream wrong understanding that only one only way is for blockchains to build up the "51% attack" resistance:

 **the more nodes in a network, the more resilient this network is to 51% attacks.**